 “Fifteen, maybe 16,” he estimates.
 “My family jokes that I’m always here.”

-Last October, for example, he attended the 50th Manhattan College Cross-Country Invitational, which he serves as an alumni adviser.
+Last October, for example, he attended the 50th Manhattan University Cross-Country Invitational, which he serves as an alumni adviser.
 The nation’s largest one-day, cross-country meet for high school athletes, it draws more than 7,000 students from 15 states.
 “It’s a great opportunity for high school students to compete just down the hill in Van Cortlandt Park,” he says.

 Mike was back in March for the annual Innovation Challenge.
 Hosted by the O’Malley School of Business, the competition brings together student teams — typically from engineering and business — to develop business plans for start-up companies.
 Prizes total $10,000.
 Earlier that month, he attended the opening of the Entrepreneurship Center, a hub for students across campus interested in being entrepreneurs.
 Mike’s generosity made the center possible.